An improved uncertainty principle for functions with symmetry: Introduction

 The Bir\'o--Meshulam--Tao uncertainty principle concerns generic functions from $\Fp$ to $\C$.
-One might hope to obtain stronger versions for functions that enjoy certain symmetries.
-As a consequence of our generalized Chebotar\"ev theorem (Theorem \ref{Theresa}) we obtain stronger versions of Theorem \ref{Hugo} for functions that respect certain group actions.
+We obtain a stronger version of Theorem \ref{Hugo} for functions that respect certain group actions.
 Moreover, our lower bounds are never inferior to those of Bir\'o--Meshulam--Tao.
 We require a bit of notation before presenting these results.